- Photos & Map

 Safety guidelines

-- Choose a hike that suits your abilities
+- Choose a hike that matches your abilities

-- Mountain hiking is an endurance sport.
-Only set off in a healthy and rested condition.
+- Mountain hiking is endurance sport.
+Only start in a healthy and rested condition.

 - Check the current weather forecast when planning.
-Turn back early if the weather is bad
+Turn back early in case of bad weather

 - Equipment should be adapted to the hike

-- Always stay on marked trails.
-Shortcuts should be avoided
+- Always stay on marked paths.
+Avoid shortcuts

 - Regular breaks with food and drink are necessary to maintain concentration and performance

-- Avoid going it alone.
+- Solo hikes should be avoided.
 Inform others about the planned route.

 - Respect nature!
-Always take waste with you and observe regulations in protected areas
+Always take your rubbish with you and observe regulations in protected areas

-All hikes are at your own risk.
+All hikes are done at your own risk.
 Insurance is the responsibility of the hiker.

 Map